priya123-tech/todo-application/README.md

 **Usage**

 Clone or download the project repository to your local machine.
-Open the index.html file in your preferred web browser.
+Open the index.html file in your preferred web browser.Contributions Contributions to this project are welcome.
+If you have any ideas for improvements or feature additions, please submit a pull request.

+**License**
+This project is open-source and available under the MIT License.

+Enjoy using the ToDo application and stay organized!